An Application Platform for Your Personal Web Services

 Project Status:

-• A good chunk of functionality is in place and Dropserver is already proving valuable and fun (to its developer at least).
+- A lot of functionality is in place and Dropserver is already proving valuable and fun.

 Apps?

-While there are a handful of apps for Dropserver, the first adopters will likely be people who want to build an app to scratch their own itch.
+While there are a handful of apps for Dropserver (for example Leftovers and Shopping List), the first adopters will likely be people who want to build an app to scratch their own itch.

 With that, here are some ideas of what you might build for Dropserver: